 Your stomach enzymes

-Some people have enzymes in their stomach that break up alcohol before it reaches their bloodstream to produce the effects of intoxication.
-These enzymes, alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH), can reduce the absorption of alcohol by 30%.
+Some people have enzymes in their stomach that break up alcohol before it reaches the bloodstream to produce the effects of intoxication.
+These enzymes, alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH) can reduce the absorption of alcohol by 30%.[6]

-Men have a highly active form of ADHs in their stomachs, while women have almost none.
-This increases the time it takes for women to metabolize alcohol and means they become more intoxicated on smaller quantities of alcohol.
+Men have more forms of ADH in their stomachs, while women have almost more active clearance of ethanol in the liver.[23]
+This increases the time it takes for women to metabolize alcohol and means they can become more intoxicated on smaller quantities of alcohol.
 People who regularly drink also have less ADH in their stomachs than other people.

 Your sex